chbeu/chbeu.github.io/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Recent & Upcoming Talks & Panels'
 subtitle:

 content: